L33t-dot-UK/MIPR/Version_0_4/Readme.md

-# New Features in Verison 0.4
+# New Features in Version 0.4

--Code added for sensor board 001A giving MIPR the ability to detect obstacles
+- Code added for sensor board 001A giving MIPR the ability to detect obstacles

 # Op Modes